Population: 18 Million

 HIV+ MOTHERS AS ROLE MODELS

-very F2F community has several active youth groups.
+The Face-to-Face Project community has several active youth groups.
 These groups elect officers, practice their leadership skills through community engagement and community service, participate in permaculture initiatives, and discuss real-life issues facing their community, such as HIV/AIDS, malaria and early marriage.

 Youth groups participate in a yearly Tournament of Hope, a football and netball tournament in which youth groups play against each other.
 These games foster communication between communities and provide opportunities for community outreach and education on HIV testing and early marriage.